neftaio/vim-cyberpunk/README.md

 # vim-cyberpunk

 Cyberpunk colorscheme for VIM.
 Also includes vim-airline theme.
-Thanks to [thedenisnikulin](https://github.com/thedenisnikulin) for the original project
+Thanks to [thedenisnikulin](https://github.com/thedenisnikulin) and [Rigellute ](https://github.com/Rigellute/shades-of-purple.vim) for the original projects

 ## Install